Navy10021/KRLawGPT/README.md

 #### STEP 3.
 Generate Legal Text

-Enter the short words or sentence you want to generate.
+Lastly, enter the short words or sentences you want to generate.
 When given even a small number of words, pre-trained KRLawGPT will write large volumes of relevant and sophisticated judges-like Korean legal text.
 ```python
 from model.generate_legal_text import *